nhutle/laravel-crawler-app/readme.md

 ## About Project

-This project demonstrates how to build a web application with Laravel with aut
+This project demonstrates how to build a basic web application with Laravel to provide basic functions:

+- Authentication

+- CSV file upload and insert to db.

+- Create worker to curl google search page using uploaded keywords.

 ## Requirements
 - PHP >= 7.1.3